 Data hygiene is the process of cleaning data.
 Data is considered to be clean when there are only a small number of errors in a database.
-Dirty data can be caused by a number different factors, which might include: records not updated by the NCOA, updated “Panders” (those that do not want to receive direct mail), incomplete data, and duplicates.
+Dirty data can be caused by several different factors, which might include: records not updated by the NCOA, updated “Panders” (those that do not want to receive direct mail), incomplete data, and duplicates.
 No one would argue the importance of personal hygiene, and so it is with the hygiene of your data.
 By having clean data, you will find better results in all of your direct marketing efforts.
 Below are some “Data Hygiene Essentials” that will help you achieve good data hygiene.

 CASS (Coding Accuracy Support System) is a certification process the USPS (United States Postal Service) developed for ensuring mailing list addresses are complete and accurate.
-Implementing CASS into your data hygiene process will make your data more complete, allowing you to reach more customers.
+Implementing CASS into your data hygiene process will make your data more comprehensive, allowing you to reach more customers.

 Duplicates will sometimes occur in your database.
 Make sure to remove them so that you are not paying for multiple mail pieces and postage to reach a single lead.

-Remember that as you implement these “Data Hygiene Essentials” to your database you will experience better cost efficiency and a higher success rate in your marketing campaigns.
+Remember that as you implement these “Data Hygiene Essentials” to your database, you will experience better cost efficiency and a higher success rate in your marketing campaigns.

 This post was originally written by Tyson Knowles and was updated by Wendy Harwood.